You know what is scary? The failure rate is not only 50% is for first marriages, but 67% for second marriages and 74% for third marriages.

 If you are recently married, you might have noticed that misunderstandings and miscommunications are more frequent than you expected.
 Let our trained counselors help you resolve any old issues and help you with the skills to manage conflict and be on the same page about your life together.
 We want to help you build a happy partnership.

 Do we need to have problems to attend premarital counseling?

 Gosh no!
 Premarital counseling is designed to help you identify your strengths as a couple and to identify future (possible) areas of difference.
 And as noted, to help you with the relationship skills to navigate difficult times.
 Think of it as skills-building for the future.

 What if premarital counseling brings up issues that might break us up?

-What do you charge for premarital counseling?
+What do you charge for premarital counseling or newlywed counseling?

 Most therapists have been trained and are experienced with individual therapy.
 But sadly, many psychotherapists who perform Couples’ Therapy have not been trained to do so.
-We have found through experience and research that the most effective couples’ therapy combines skill-building with feedback and insight on communication patterns and processes and often include regular homework assignments.
-You do not need a couple’s therapist to simply listen to the fight of the week and act as a referee.
-These type of sessions do not teach you how to be better partners and are not likely to produce any long-lasting changes in relationship patterns.
+We have found through experience and research that the most effective couples’ therapy combines skill-building with feedback and insight on communication patterns and processes and often includes regular homework assignments.
+You do not need a couple’s therapist to listen to the fight of the week and act as a referee.
+These types of sessions do not teach you how to be better partners and are not likely to produce any long-lasting changes in relationship patterns.

 So when you’re choosing a couples’ therapist, be sure to ask them how active and directive they are in their sessions.
 Finally, you should also ask your therapist how many couples’ or marriage counseling sessions they do every week.
-If it’s less than 5-10, they are doing couples’ therapy as a minor sidelight, not as a main thrust of their practice and they may not be as experienced in working with this modality.
+If it’s less than 5-10, they are doing couples’ therapy as a minor sidelight, not as the main thrust of their practice and they may not be as experienced in working with this modality.